NYCE-Software/typescript-nodejs-starter-config/README.md

 https://www.npmjs.com/package/@nyce/config

-Common and very opiniated configuration files for use across various projects.
-Import only what you need, extend to fill any gaps and keep some of that valueable time to focus on your code.
+Common and very opinionated configuration files for use across various projects.
+Import only what you need, extend to fill any gaps and keep some of that valuable time to focus on your code.

 If you prefer a vanilla JavaScript/TypeScript experience, this probably isn't for you.